Registrar Home | Registrar Search:

 Seminar combining lectures and lab run by students and academic staff at the Edgerton Center.
 Students explore specialized electronics, robotics, or mechanical design and fabrication topics not offered in the regular curriculum; classes range from beginner level to more advanced.
 Some offerings may be taught in an intensive fashion (meeting for up to several times a week for four weeks).
 Up to three sequential seminars may be offered per semester, covering a different topic each time.
 Students can take one or all of the seminars.

-Christine Ortiz, Ellan Spero
+Spring: Christine Ortiz, Ellan Spero

 EC.S13 Special Subject at the Edgerton Center